 Former Editor, Vanity Fair, and Founder, Air Mail

-Graydon Carter has overseen some of the most iconic stories influencing celebrity culture, first in his 25 years at the helm of Vanity Fair and, more recently, at Air Mail.
+Carter has overseen some of the most iconic stories shaping celebrity culture for the past 25 years at Vanity Fair, and more recently at Air Mail.

-Distinguished ballet dancer and choreographer Marie-Agnès Gillot is the first in-house female dancer to choreograph for the Paris Opera Ballet and the youngest dancer ever to have joined its corps, doing so at age 15.
+Distinguished ballet dancer and choreographer Marie-Agnès Gillot is the first in-house female dancer to choreograph for the Paris Opera Ballet and the youngest-ever dancer to have joined the Paris Opera Ballet’s corps de ballet at just age 15.

 “What we need is more female celebrities who fully understand that popularity and social responsibility are on equal footing.”